 Geriatric Psychiatry Fellowship

-The one-year training program provides Geriatric Psychiatry fellows with opportunities to provide direct care and consultations for patients in a number of different clinical settings.
-Outpatient sites include the Mental Health Clinic and the Geriatric Evaluation and Management (GEM) Clinics at the Madison VA Hospital (MVAH).
-They also gain experience in long-term care at the nearby Mendota Mental Health Institute and the Badger Prairie Health Care Center.
+The one-year GPFP provides geriatric psychiatry fellows with opportunities to provide direct care and consultations for patients in a number of different clinical settings.
+Fellows also have the opportunity to teach medical students, residents and other trainees to hone their skills as clinical educators.
+Outpatient sites include the Mental Health Clinic, the Geriatric Evaluation and Management (GEM) Clinic, and the GRECC Memory Assessment/Dementia Clinic at the MVAH.
+Our fellows also gain experience in delivering inpatient geriatric psychiatry services at the nearby Mendota Mental Health Institute’s Geropsychiatric Treatment Unit and in long-term care at the Badger Prairie Health Care Center, a 120 bed skilled nursing facility run by Dane County.
 The world-renowned Dane County Mental Health Center’s Mobile Outreach to Seniors Team is the training site for community-based geropsychiatric home care.
-GP fellows can also work on electives, ranging from basic science projects to subspecialty clinical work.
+Geriatric psychiatry fellows can also work on electives ranging from basic science to clinical education projects to subspecialty clinical work.

-For further information, contact , MD, Director, Geriatric Psychiatry Fellowship Program, Madison VA Hospital, 2500 Overlook Terrace, Madison WI 53705.
+For further information, contact , MD, MPH.
+Program Director, University of Wisconsin Geriatric Psychiatry Fellowship Program Director, Geriatric Psychiatry, William S. Middleton Memorial Veterans Hospital, 2500 Overlook Terrace, Madison WI 53705